jgx02c/CS-33110-Group-Project-1/README.md

-# Project Title
+# Python Numerial Literaly Checker w/ Floating Point Literal Checker

-Welcome to the **Python Numerical Literal Checker** repository!
+Welcome to the **Python Numerical Literal Checker w/ Floating Point Literal Checker** repository!
 This project, developed as part of our course, implements a program to check all defined literals in Python.
 Below, you'll find information on our group members, features developed, code versions, and more.

 ## Table of Contents